 Building a Home Fit for Solar

-With energy prices continuing to rise, managing day-to-day electricity costs is increasingly more important to home owners.
-The good news is, if you’re about to build a home, there are a number of options available to keep ongoing electricity costs to a minimum at your new place.
+With energy prices continuing to rise, managing day-to-day electricity costs is increasingly more important to homeowners.
+The good news is, if you are planning to build a home, there are a number of options available to keep ongoing electricity costs to a minimum at your new place.

-And of course, installing solar power means you’re doing your bit for the environment too.
-Using the earth’s natural resources to power your home drastically reduces your carbon footprint.
+And of course, installing solar power means you’re doing your bit for the environment too, by using the earth’s natural resources to power your home drastically reduces your carbon footprint.

-So what things should you consider when designing your humble abode to maximise your sunray harnessing abilities?
+So what things should you consider when designing your dream home to maximise your sunray harnessing abilities?

 Lay of the Land

-Choosing the right block of land will greatly impact on how the sun falls on your panels.
-The ideal block will be flat, but if this isn’t the case choosing one with a hill on the western or eastern side will be the next best option.
+Choosing the right block of land will greatly impact how the sun falls on your panels.
+The ideal block will be flat with the sun moving left to right or right to left over the top of it, but if this isn’t the case choosing one with a hill on the western or eastern side will be the next best option.